 Convert a Tabular Document to a Table

 - 11. Open W2-R1-FoodRisk and then select the entire document. - 12.
-Choose Home \rightarrow Clipboard \rightarrow Copy and then close the file.
+Choose Home→Clipboard→Copy and then close the file. - 13.
+Position the insertion point at the end of the Risk to Babies document and tap [Enter].